Google Cloud MySQL

 -

-In the left navigation pane, under Backups, click Replicas, and then, click + CREATE READ REPLICA.
+In the left navigation pane, click Replicas, and then click + CREATE READ REPLICA.

 -

-Specify the instance information relevant to your requirements, and then, click Create.
+Specify the instance information relevant to your requirements, and then click CREATE REPLICA.

 Set up MySQL Binary Logs for Replication